Ukraine-News: Experts give devastating verdict on Russia's military

 “Ridiculously bad”: Military experts criticize Russian warfare in Ukraine war

-Former US Navy Admiral and NATO commander James Stavridis said the latter on Thursday (July 28) in an interview with the television channel MSNBC and emphasized that the Russian military leadership has not yet appeared as if the Western perspective should ” weak” performance of their soldiers so quickly change something.
-Experts measure this by the relatively slow progress in land gains and the number of victims of Russian troops, which the secret services estimate to be very high.

 As Stavridis explains, this development cannot only be explained by problems with Russian logistics, which have recently increased massively due to successful counterattacks by Ukrainian troops.
-Rather, the Russian battle plans are “ridiculously bad” from a military point of view.
+Rather, from a military point of view, the Russian battle plans are “ridiculously bad”.
 Former US Army General Mark Hertling also commented, according to a report by the news portal Newsweek similar: “Russia is in a pitiful state and is losing, Ukraine is adjusting to the course of the war and is winning,” the military expert wrote in a message on Twitter.

 Himars rocket launchers in the Ukraine war: Modern weapons also weaken Russia